xingchen0123/xingchen0123.github.io/index.md

 My experience in Shanghai ignited my interest in Politics, which has since become the focus of my research.
 Leveraging real-world observations and applied econometrics, I provide evidence-based insights into how information, trauma experiences, and cultural norms shape political trust and decision-making.
 I am particularly interested in how unconscious, deep-seated cultural factors lead to deviations from rational behavior and distort perceptions of new information.
 My work has been recognized across disciplines, with research published or forthcoming in **Governance**, **Journal of Development Economics**, **Public Performance&Management Review**.

 ## Research Interest
-- Public Policy, Public Opinion, Political Economy, Political Behavior
+- Public Policy, Public Opinion, Political Economy

 ## Academic Position
 -  2020-present, Assistant professor, School of International Relations and Public Affairs, Fudan University